-I pray the body of Messiah can get there.
-Lay down all their reasons for walls, jealousy, and suspicion.
-The body of Yeshua can knit their souls together and put their fingers down and learn from His Torah.
+I pray the Body of Messiah can get to this place.
+Lay down all our reasons for walls, fears, jealousy, and suspicions.
+The Body of Yeshua can knit their souls together and put their fingers down and learn from His Torah.
 Why could David defeat what a whole army couldn’t?
 He tells us in Psalm 119.
 “How I love your Torah!
 I meditate on it all day.
 Because your mitzvoth are mine forever.
-I have more understanding than all my teachers, because I meditate on your instruction.
+I have more understanding than all my teachers because I meditate on your instruction.
 I understand more than my elders, because I keep your precepts.”
 Psalm 119:97-100.

-1st Samuel chapter 23:10-12, “then said David, O LORD God of Israel, thy servant has certainly heard that Saul seeks to come to Keilah, to destroy the city for my sake.
+1st Samuel chapter 23:10-12, “Then said David, O LORD God of Israel, thy servant has certainly heard that Saul seeks to come to Keilah, to destroy the city for my sake.
 Will the men of keilah deliver me up into his hands?
 Will Saul come down, as thy servant has heard?
 O Lord God of Israel, I beseech thee, tell thy servant” KJB.

-Now here is where it gets interesting.
-“AND THE LORD SAID HE WILL COME DOWN” Then said David, will the men of Keilah deliver me and my men into the hand of Saul?
+Now here is where it gets interesting. “and the Lord said he will come down” Then said David, will the men of Keilah deliver me and my men into the hand of Saul?
 AND THE LORD SAID, THEY WILL DELIVER THEE UP!
 23:11-12 KJV.

 Something happens in the story that seems odd to me.
-Verse 14 talks about David hiding in the mountains and the strongholds and how Saul sought to kill him every day.
-But then you get to verse 16 and it says, “JONATHAN SAUL’S SON AROSE, AND WENT TO DAVID INTO THE WOOD, AND STRENGTHENED HIS HAND IN GOD” 23:16 ASV.
+Verse 14 talks about David hiding in the mountains and the strongholds, and how Saul sought to kill him every day.
+But then you get to verse 16 and it says, “Jonathan Saul’s son arose, and went to David into the wood, and strengthened his hand in God” 23:16 ASV.

 Let’s stop there for just a minute.
 The enemy’s son knew exactly where David was and he is next in line to be the king.
-HE IS UP FOR PROMOTION AS KING OF THE LAND IF HIS FATHER KEEPS THE CROWN!
-Jonathan says, “Do not be afraid, because the hand of Saul my father will not find you, and you will be king over Israel and I will be next to you; and Saul my father knows that also.
-AND THEY MADE A COVENANT BEFORE THE LORD!”
+He is up for promotion as King of the land if his father keeps the crown.
+Jonathan says, “Do not be afraid, because the hand of Saul my father will not find you, and you will be king over Israel and I will be next to you, and Saul my father knows that also.
+And they made a covenant before the Lord!”
 1 Samuel 23:17 NASB.

-Sometimes the people Yahweh has paired you with are not people your family or friends accept or even see as good for you.
+Sometimes the people The Father has paired us with are not people our family or friends accept, or even see as good for us.
 Saul warned his son, “As long as the son of Jesse lives on this earth, neither you nor your kingdom will be established.
 Now send someone to bring him to me, for he must die!”
 1 Samuel 20:31.

 Some think that when Jonathan tells David, “I shall be next.”
 He doesn’t mean next in line for kingship, he means he will be right beside him as a guard.

 Jonathan sides with his father’s enemy.
-He protects him, warns him, even is willing to hand him THE CROWN, the fame, the honor…He laid it all down.
+He protects him, warns him, even is willing to hand him THE CROWN, the fame, the honor.
+He laid it all down.
 He even gave him his robe and his armor.
 They wept together, prayed together, and were “friends.”

-They were friends over family blood.
-Jonathan would shortly die in battle and that dream of him seeing David as king would escape him.
+Jonathan would soon die in battle, and that dream of him seeing David as king would escape him.
 David would have to go through a long life’s journey without his best friend, but he would still have his robe and his armor.
-He would still be able to pull it out on occasion and remember his friendship and he would receive the thrown.
+He would still be able to pull it out on occasion and remember his friendship, and he would receive the thrown.

 2nd Samuel 1:22-24 KJB.

-Many of us would have said things like this, “well you reap what you sow,” or if Saul would have given up his crown and given it to me this would not have happened.
-If he would not have tried to destroy me I could have fought with him.
+Many of us would have said things like this, “Well, you reap what you sow,” or if Saul would have given up his crown and given it to me, this would not have happened.
+If he would not have tried to destroy me, I could have fought with him.
 He made so many mistakes and he erred so many times.
 He was wrong, I was right.”
-Yes, many would have said just that.

 Photograph by Jeff Manning